Become a Carolina Research Scholar

 - IDST 194: Modes of Inquiry (formerly IDST 195), a one-credit pass/fail course; or

-- Present your research at OUR’s Annual Celebration of Undergraduate Research.
+- Celebration of Undergraduate Research.

-- To receive your Carolina Research Scholar designation, you must submit your application by:
+To receive your Carolina Research Scholar designation, you must submit your application by:

 - November 20th for fall transcripts

-- February 20th for spring transcripts
+- May 1st for spring transcripts

 - July 20th for summer transcripts